 - LT (Load Transactional)-Performs a Load for read access only and adds the referenced memory location to the Read Set of the current transaction.
 This instruction acts exactly like an ordinary Load instruction, except that it sets the cache state to the ST state instead of the S state.
-If the cache is already in the S or E state, it transitions to ST; if already in the D state it performs an ordinary Writeback with Data Retained and transitions to ST. If the cache is already in any \T state, the state remains unchanged. - LTX (Load Transactional Exclusive)-Performs a Load for write access and adds the referenced memory location to the Write Set of the current transaction.
+If the cache is already in the S or E state, it transitions to ST; if already in the D state it performs an ordinary Writeback with Data Retained and transitions to ST. If the cache is already in any T state, the state remains unchanged. - LTX (Load Transactional Exclusive)-Performs a Load for write access and adds the referenced memory location to the Write Set of the current transaction.
 This instruction acts exactly like an ordinary Load instruction, except that it issues a read exclusive request to the directory and sets the cache state to the ET state instead of the S state.
 If the cache is already in the S, ST, or E states, it sends an Upgrade request to the directory and transitions to ET; if already in the D state it performs an ordinary Writeback with Data Retained and transitions to the ET state.
 If the cache is already in ET or DT state, the state remains unchanged.
 This instruction may replace a LL instruction. - STX (Store Transactional)-Performs a Store and adds the referenced memory location to the Write Set of the current transaction.
 This instruction acts exactly like an ordinary Store instruction, except that it sets the cache state to the DT state instead of the D state.
-If the cache is already in the S, ST, or E states, it sends an Upgrade request to the directory and transitions to the DT state; if already in the D state it performs an ordinary Writeback with data retained and transitions to the DT state; if already in the ET state, the cache transitions to the DT state is already in the ET state.
-If the cache is already in the DT state, the state cache transitions to the DT state is already in the ET state.
-If the cache is already in the DT state is already in the DT state.
-If the cache is already in the DT state is already in the DT state.
+If the cache is already in the S, ST, or E states, it sends an Upgrade request to the directory and transitions to the DT state; if already in the D state it performs an ordinary Writeback with data retained and transitions to the DT state; if already in the ET state, the cache transitions to the DT state; if already in the ET state, the cache transitions to the DT state; if already in the Cache is already in the DT state, the state remains unchanged.